Ryan's Law

-Ryan's Law is a South Carolina law which requires insurance companies to cover treatments for autism.
+Ryan's Law is a South Carolina law that requires insurance companies to cover treatments related to autism spectrum disorder (ASD).
 The law states that insurance companies must provide up to $50,000, annually, on behavioral therapy, up to the age of 16.
-The law provides coverage for various treatments, including Applied Behavior Analysis, which was previously denied as "experimental".
-Ryan's Law also prohibits insurers from refusing other medical care to children because of their autism.
+The law provides coverage for various treatments, including applied behavior analysis, which was previously denied as "experimental".
+Ryan's Law also prohibits insurers from refusing other medical care to children because they are autistic.
 The law does not apply to people who (or companies which) are self-insured.